PhD Program Overview

 The request is first submitted to the HPM APAC Student Matters Subcommittee for review, and if approved, is forwarded to the Student Matters Subcommittee of the School's Committee on Academic Standards (CAS).
 All requests must include the following information or will not be considered:

-- A letter of request, initiated and signed by the student, stating the rationale for the request
+- A letter of request, initiated and signed by the student, stating the rationale for the request.

-- A (student) copy of the current transcript
+- A (student) copy of the current transcript.

 - If the HPM APAC Student Matters Subcommittee approves the request, a supporting letter from the Department will be included in the request that is forwarded to the school for final approval.

-If the extension is granted, the student and advisor, in cooperation with the HPM Office of Academic Affairs, must provide evidence of progress at intervals determined by the applicable school subcommittee, not to exceed 90 days, toward satisfying the milestones specified in the plan for completion.
+If the extension is granted, the student and adviser, in cooperation with the HPM Office of Academic Affairs, must provide evidence of progress at intervals determined by the school subcommittee, not to exceed 90 days, toward satisfying the milestones specified in the plan for completion.
 Failure to meet the specified milestones according to the prescribed timetable for completion may result in further action.
 Requests for a second extension beyond that of the initial extension are taken very seriously by the Department and CAS and require extension documentation.

 Thesis Guidelines

 All PhD students must complete an original investigation presented in the form of a thesis.
 The thesis must be based on original research, worthy of publication, and acceptable to the Department and to a committee of faculty readers.
 During the student's application process, various research ideas may have been discussed with faculty members.
-However, each student's thesis proposal must be developed, reviewed and found acceptable to Departmental faculty while enrolled as a doctoral student at the BSPH.
+However, each student's thesis proposal must be developed, reviewed, and found acceptable to Departmental faculty while enrolled as a doctoral student at the BSPH.

 PhD students in HPM have two options for the format of the thesis:

 - The traditional doctoral thesis consists of a statement of the problem and specific aims; a literature review; data and research methods; analyses and results; and a discussion of findings and their implications.
-The form these will take reflect the specific academic discipline or orientation guiding the student's research.
+The form these will take reflects the specific academic discipline or orientation guiding the student's research.

 - The manuscript-oriented thesis is an alternative to the traditional thesis.
-The manuscript thesis consists of a total of three (or more) papers, linked to the student's research topic.
+The manuscript thesis consists of a total of three (or more) papers linked to the student's research topic.

 The decision on which format to follow should be made at the time of the Departmental Preliminary Oral Exam.
 If, during the writing process, the student wishes to change formats, the student must seek approval for this change from their faculty adviser and thesis committee

 The Department has developed the following guidelines to help a student determine which of these options is best for their particular research.
-Students should discuss the advantages and disadvantages of each option with their adviser before determining a strategy.
+Students should discuss the advantages and disadvantages of each option with their advisor before determining a strategy.

 The traditional doctoral thesis generally consists of an abstract, five chapters, references, and any appendices.
 The outline of chapters below is merely a guide.
 The page numbers are rough estimates, and the form of the chapters will vary, reflecting the academic discipline or orientation of the student's research.

 - Abstract: The abstract is a short overall summary of the work.
 It lays out the purpose(s) and aims of the study, the methods, and the key results and implications.
-The abstract generally is 2-3 double spaced pages.
+The abstract generally is 2-3 double-spaced pages.

 - Chapter I: Introduction: Statement of the problem and specific aims.
-This chapter, which tends to be relatively short (5-6 double spaced pages), provides an introduction to the thesis.
+This chapter, which tends to be relatively short (5-6 double-spaced pages), provides an introduction to the thesis.
 It describes briefly why this work was undertaken, what background conditions or data suggested it was an important problem, and what, then, this project was intended to accomplish.

 - Chapter 2: Literature Review.
 The literature review summarizes existing literature that informed the thesis research.
 It generally is organized topically.
 The literature review tends to be a fairly detailed review, particularly for those topics most directly related to the content and methods of the thesis.
-The literature review tends to be 30-60 page in length.
+The literature review tends to be 30-60 pages in length.

 - Chapter 3: Methods.
 The content of the methods chapter varies tremendously with the methodological approach taken by the student for the thesis research.
 With traditional empirical studies, it will generally include the specific aims, research questions, and/or hypothesis; a description of the source of study data, a description of the study instrument and its development, if relevant; a description of secondary data obtained, if relevant; analytic methods, including data cleaning, creation of a data set, creation of variables and/or qualitative codes, types of analyses done; and human subjects issues.
 The methods chapter ranges from 20-40 pages.

 - Chapter 5: Discussion of results and policy implications.
 The discussion chapter both summarizes key findings and discusses findings in light of existing literature and in light of their policy implications.
-Also included generally are a description of the study's limitations and implications for future research.
+Also included generally is a description of the study's limitations and implications for future research.
 The discussion chapter is generally 25-50 pages.

 - References.
 A listing of all citations used for the thesis must be provided.
 The Department allows any standard format for references.

 - Appendices.
 Appendices can be used for many purposes.
 They can include study instruments, if relevant; they can include additional tables not included in the main body of the thesis; also to be included must be a copy of the student's CV.
-The traditional thesis should be able to 'stand alone' without appendices, however, so results should never be put in appendices that are key to the study's main findings.
+The traditional thesis should be able to 'stand alone' without appendices; however, such results should never be put in appendices that are key to the study's main findings.

 The manuscript thesis consists of the following: